 INTRODUCTION

-The scintillation detectors from the CEBAF Large Acceptance Detector are no longer needed for the CLAS detector and are being moved to Hall C for the EMC-SRC experiment.
-First the detector itself has to be taken apart, the scintillation detectors and photomultiplier tubes disconnected from the CLAS frame, and then without dropping them, transferred to supports, and shipped them to Old Dominion University.
-Here we collected data and analyzed their time resolution which allows us to distinguish particle flavors from one another.
+The large-angle scintillation detectors from the CEBAF Large Acceptance Spectrometer (CLAS) are no longer needed for the CLAS detector and are being moved and rearranged to form the Large Acceptance Detector (LAD) in Hall C for the EMC-SRC experiment.
+First the detector was taken apart, the scintillation detectors and photomultiplier tubes disconnected from the CLAS frame, and then transferred to new frames, and shipped to Old Dominion University.
+Here we collected data and analyzed their time resolution which will allow us to distinguish particle flavors from one another and to measure the particles’ momenta.

 CHAPTER 2